morristech/engineer/README.md

 ## Features
 * inspired by heroku + http://12factor.net/
-* go only
+* Go only
 * depends on GCE and GCS
 * deploys, rollbacks, and environment changes are quick (~10s with fast internet connection)
 * other operations (such as sync) are slow (~3m)
 * with fancy deploys, you can not interrupt existing requests (`"GracefulShutdown": true` in `engr.json`)
-* cgo will not work because of cross-compilation (for fast deploys)
+* cgo will not work because of cross-compilation (for fast/serverless deploys)
-* each app gets its own gcs bucket and 1 or more VMs, so each app requires at least an f1-micro instance
+* each app gets its own gcs bucket and 1 or more VMs, so each app requires at least an f1-micro instance (but those are pretty cheap)
 * no stub services, just uses actual google services

 ## Current Limitations that may be removed later